 - All threads of a program are logically contained within a process.

 - A process is heavy weighted, but a thread is light weighted.

 - A program is an isolated execution unit whereas thread is not isolated and shares memory.

 - A thread cannot have an individual existence; it is attached to a process.
 On the other hand, a process can exist individually.

-- Each thread has its own stack, so if a thread dies its stack is reclaimed.
+- At the time of expiration of a thread, its associated stack could be recovered as every thread has its own stack.
 In contrast, if a process dies, all threads die including the process.

 Processes are used to achieve execution of programs in concurrent and sequential manner.
 While a thread is a program execution unit which uses the environment of the process when many threads use the environment of the same process they need to share its code, data and resources.
 The operating system uses this fact to reduce the overhead and improve computation.